intarchboard/workshop-aid/draft-iab-aid-workshop.md

-A number of submissions focussed on the RFC publication process, on the development of standards and other RFCs in the IETF, and on how the IETF make decisions.
+A number of submissions focussed on the RFC publication process, on the development of standards and other RFCs in the IETF, and on how the IETF makes decisions.
 This included work on both technical decisions about the content of the standards, but also procedural and process decisions, and questions around how we can understand, model, and perhaps improve the standards process.
-Some of the work considered what makes a successful RFC, how are RFCs used and referenced, and about what can we learn by studying the RFCs, drafts, and email discussion.
+Some of the work considered what makes a successful RFC, how are RFCs used and referenced, and what we can learn about importance of a topic by studying the RFCs, drafts, and email discussion.

 There were three sets of questions to consider in this area.
 The first related to success and failure of standards, and considered what makes a successful/good RFC?
 What makes the process of RFC making successful?
 And how are RFCs used and referenced once published?
-Discussion considered how to better understand the path from an internet draft to an RFC, to see if there are specific factors lead to successful development of a draft into an RFC.
+Discussion considered how to better understand the path from an internet draft to an RFC, to see if there are specific factors that lead to successful development of a draft into an RFC.
 Participants explored the extent to which this depends on the seniority and experience of the authors, on the topic and IETF area, extent and scope of mailing list discussion, and other